After four years, you might believe my English has improved (I hope it has) so I'm checking again and fixing some things.

 His uncle stared at him before turning back to the animal.
 Petunia took her son away from there, not before dedicating a pure look of hatred and resentment to her deseased sister's son.

 "I'm going to fix that," said taking Harry and his owl severely, dragging them to one of Doodley's rooms that, unfortunately, they had to give to his nephew, or he would had to assume the risk of having Dumbledore in his house to make him change his mind.

 Harry followed the pushing to the stairs, and let his uncle drag him to the room he had occupied last night.

 "No more nonsense, no more abnormal, no more stupidities," said Vernon, making Hedwig get into her cage, "I'm going to lock that!, I don't want to hear any word from that stupid world you came from!, Not a word!, Nothing!"

 "But they invited me...!"

 "I don't care, you stay here.
 I don't know how you convinced me to let you go to that madhouse but that shall not happen again," he adverted slamming the door before leaving Harry sitting on his bed in deep helplessness.

 Hedwig made a noise trying to cheer him up and he began to cry until he noticed that, on his night table, there was a picture of Hermione, Ron and himself.
 His sad face changed immediately to a happy one: he had hopes that somewhere out there, there were at least two friends waiting for him, two friends that had proven that they would never leave him alone.
-It was about waiting a little time, patience...he had waited for ten long years to find a little happiness, now, he could wait three months if it worth it, if that let him go back home.
+It was about waiting a little time, patience...he had waited for ten long years to find a little happiness, now, he could wait three months, because it was worth it if that let him go back home.